 It’s hard for any HR professional to be too accusatory about their employees taking care of personal business while at work, since they’d have to admit they do it too.
 However, there are still some companies today that are old-school and traditional that they may eventually lose employees who find work at another company or firm that embraces the trend.

-A 2017 study by Sodexo found that “With retention crucial to the success of any organisation the revelation from the study that 67% of knowledge workers stated the reason for leaving their last role was because their workplace was not optimised for them is a wake-up call for organisations.“
+A 2017 study by Sodexo found that “With retention crucial to the success of any organization the revelation from the study that 67% of knowledge workers stated the reason for leaving their last role was because their workplace was not optimized for them is a wake-up call for organizations.“

 How Companies Can Embrace “Homing From Work”